flashcarts/nds-index/card/category/ace_wood.md

 # {{ page.title }}

-A full list of Ace Wood supported flashcarts can be found on the flashcard-archive's GitHub page: <https://github.com/DS-Homebrew/flashcard-archive>
+A full list of Ace Wood supported flashcards can be found on the flashcard-archive's GitHub page: <https://github.com/DS-Homebrew/flashcard-archive>